ts-taiye/raw-sql-migrate/docs/index.rst

 Config
 ======
 In order to use migrate api use should make an instance of Config class found in raw_sql_migrate package.
-By default one config instance is created in init module which tries to load options data from raw_sql_migrate.yaml in your project root.
+By default one config instance is created in init module which tries to load options from raw_sql_migrate.yaml in your project root.
 Still you can create config based on yaml file located in another directory.

 .. code-block:: python